kalviumcommunity/S74_SoulSync/README.md

 - Receive quotes or proverbs based on selected emotions or detailed descriptions.

 ### Critical Support Connection
-- For sensitive or critical inputs, the app suggests connecting with trusted contacts (e.g., mom, friend) or professionals like psychiatrists.
+- For sensitive or critical inputs, the app suggests connecting with trusted contacts (e.g., mom, friend) or professionals like psychiatrists
+.